FERARMAO/Hackintosh-Catalina-Dell-5570/README.md

 - trackpad
 - display brightness/ brightness control (F11 & F12)
 - battery managment
+- HDMI (Video and sound)

 Note : Sound on headphones is also working, please follow 'Headphones sound fix' down below.

+Note 2: To HDMI work perfectly, it is necessary:
+- Go to Clover Configurator, go to Mount EFI and mount the your EFI partition;
+- Open the partition and open the file: /EFI/CLOVER/config.plist
+- In Clover, open Boot tab and in Boot Arguments panel, click with right mouse and add option:

+`WhateverGreen/agdpmod=vit9696`
+- Save the alterations, restart your computer and check if worked.

 What is not working :
 - sleep/wake (works after BIOS editing)